meltano/meltano/docs/src/docs/getting-started.md

 ![New dashboard dialog for configuring the dashboard](/images/getting-started-guide/gsg-17.png)

-Once we click `Create`, we can now verify that the our report has been added to the Dashboard by clicking on the `Add to Dashboard` menu.
+Once we click `Create`, we can now verify that our report has been added to the Dashboard by clicking on the `Add to Dashboard` menu.

 ![Confirmation that our report is added to the dashboard](/images/getting-started-guide/gsg-18.png)